 INTRODUCTION

-─ data related to the PT services run by the vehicle
+- data related to the PT services run by the vehicle and

 This document describes ODEx core Concepts and its functional specification and topic structure.